St. Catharines Rowing Club

 Position Summary

-The *new* Junior Development (JD) program at St. Catharines Rowing Club focuses on fun, fitness, and skills in rowing for athletes aged 11 - 17 who have some prior rowing experience.
+The Junior Development (JD) program at St. Catharines Rowing Club focuses on fun, fitness, and skills in rowing for athletes aged 12 - 16 who have some prior rowing experience.
 The JD program focuses on building the fundamental skills so athletes can row comfortably in different conditions and with different crew members.
-The program is intended to act as a launchpad for athletes who want to join the club competitive program, as well as be a place for athletes who love the sport of rowing but want to participate in other sports and activities as well.
-The program runs Monday through Friday from 4:00-6:00pm in month-long sessions (June and July), with athletes participating in a 2x/week or 3x/week option.
+The program is intended as a launchpad for athletes who want to join the club competitive program, as well as a place for athletes who love the sport of rowing but want to participate in other sports and activities.
+The program runs Monday through Friday from 4:00-6:00 pm in month-long sessions (June and July), with athletes participating in a 2x/week or 3x/week option.

 Responsibilities